ziman/pictionary/README.md

 * When the drawing player leaves, the game goes limbo.
 * when players leave, the amount of correct guesses for the round to end isn't correct.
 * in some rare occasions the startTimer() function gets called twice.
-* Sometimes one correct guess amounts for ALL correct guesses at once - unsure how why or when.

 # way in the future stuff
 * save each drawing for post game screen, show a collage with option to download images.